k7f/ascesis/spec/implementation-notes.md

 { a -> b + c } + { b <- a } + { c <- a }
 ```

-etc.  A full rule always unfolds to a proper (coherent) c-e structure.
+etc.  A fat rule always unfolds to a proper (coherent) c-e structure.
-However, there are structures undefinable with full rules only, as a
+However, there are structures undefinable with fat rules only, as a
 simple triangle structure shows:

 ```rust